 Hengistbury Head sits at the eastern edge of Bournemouth and feels a world away from the busy central seafront.
 Backed by heathland and nature reserve, the beach here is a mix of sand and shingle with wide open views across Christchurch Harbour and out towards the Isle of Wight.

-Dogs are welcome year round on much of the beach, making it one of the most reliable options in the area.
+Dogs are welcome year-round on much of the beach, making it one of the most reliable options in the entire area.
 It is especially good outside peak summer when the space really opens up and you can combine a beach walk with a longer loop around the headland itself.
+The paths through the nature reserve are brilliant for a sniff-heavy wander, and the beach tends to attract a dog-friendly crowd, you are unlikely to feel unwelcome here at any time of year.
+At low tide the sand stretches out considerably, giving even bigger dogs plenty of room to stretch their legs.

-- Dog access: Year round on most sections
+- Dog access: Year round with no seasonal restrictions

 - Beach type: Sand and shingle